Applicable in Last.fm mode? : yes

 Sonos owners: Native Sonos scrobbling is on a best-effort, no-promises basis.
 Sonos sends the scrobble off to Last.fm, but doesn’t check nor care whether Last.fm received or successfully processed your scrobble.
 In my case I calculated that 4% of my scrobbles were lost for one reason or another.

 The AlbumPlays application can attempt to compensate for these problems.
 There is an option to detect missed tracks, where you are playing whole albums in their natural track number sequence.
-It checks the start times of the tracks on either side of any gap, and takes into account track durations.
+It checks the start times of the tracks on either side of any missing track, and takes into account track durations.
 If there is an apparent hole in your play history, long enough to have accommodated the missing track(s), it offers to fix the situation. (see note below for qualifications) 1

-Unless you uncheck the check-boxes for the lost tracks, and press the F3 key, the application will add the lost items into the batch of fresh scrobbles.
+Unless you uncheck the check-boxes for the lost tracks, and press the F3 key, the application will add the lost items back into the batch of fresh scrobbles.
 To accept the resurrections you may just close the dialogue box by the F4 key, or any other method.

 Although it does not repair your Last.fm history, these plays will be successfully recorded into your MediaMonkey database.